 “Íde, love, Gallontea’s talking about war and you’re mad about my boots,” Kieran said.

-“Yeah, Íde,” Maebhe said, playing along.
+“Yeah, Íde,” Maebhe joined in.
 “Don’t you think we’ve got bigger things to worry about?”

 These marks were the birthright of anyone with orinian blood.
 Superstitious orinians believed an orinian’s marks reflected their soul.